2026/03 – Grayways

 Overview

-Grayways is a proposal calling on the NYC Departments of Transportation and Parks & Recreation to designate a 500 mile recreational weekend bike network that connects parks, neighborhoods, and transit hubs across the city.
-Instead of starting from scratch, it stitches together what New York already has: existing bike lanes, quiet residential streets, lightly used commercial areas, and park connections.
+Grayways is a proposal calling on the NYC Departments of Transportation and Parks & Recreation to designate a 600 mile recreational weekend bike network—representing some ten percent of NYC’s 6,000 miles of roadway—that connects parks, neighborhoods, and transit hubs across the city.

 The concept is adapts the East Coast Greenway model by mapping the entire network, through bike-friendly legislation and GPS wayfinding.
+In addition:

-• Cyclists could yield at stop signs, and
+• Cyclists could yield at stop signs

-• Three-foot safe-passing standard would apply.
+• A defined three-foot safe-passing standard would apply

 These are not radical ideas; they are widely used tools that calm traffic, improve safety, and make streets more accessible for everyone.